teaching-on-testbeds/hello-chameleon/index.md

 Then, click "Import Public Key" to save the key to your profile.

-While logged on to the Chameleon user portal, click on Experiment \> CHI@TACC and repeat this step there.
+Return to the [Chameleon user portal](https://chameleoncloud.org/), click on Experiment \> CHI@TACC and repeat this step there.

-Then, click on Experiment \> CHI@UC and repeat this step there, too.
+Return to the [Chameleon user portal](https://chameleoncloud.org/), click on Experiment \> CHI@UC and repeat this step there, too.

 ### Exercise: Open this notebook in Jupyter